ivikramsahu/telegram-covid19-bot/README.md

 ![covid19-status](https://i.imgur.com/DGiBzdE.png)

-# COVID-19 status bot on Telegram 🎟
+# COVID-19 status (@gocovid19_bot) 🎟

-A real-time corona virus update you can fetch from this bot. 🤖
+A status bot for pandemic outbreak killing lakhs of people worldwide known as coronavirus.
+This bot fetches real-time data from the apis defined in the below section.

 ## How it is build? 🛠

-- Global Api is used :: https://documenter.getpostman.com/view/10808728/SzS8rjbc?version=latest
+- Global Api you can use :: https://documenter.getpostman.com/view/10808728/SzS8rjbc?version=latest
 - For Indian states update ::
     - The source is https://www.mohfw.gov.in/
     - You can access the API here https://ameerthehacker.github.io/corona-india-status/covid19-indian-states.json